 When you create a new website, it’s easy to look for aesthetics rather than practicalities.
 You want it to look nice for your visitors, and while that certainly is important, you may be ignoring essential elements.
-Here are 7 of the most overlooked features on websites:

 The metadata of a website is usually hidden in the underlying HTML code that makes up the page and allows it to be visible in a web browser.
 However, this data is vitally important as it is read by the search engine spiders to affect your rankings.
 The metadata of a web page includes the page title, the description, page headings, and subheadings.
 Understanding these important elements of search engine optimization will make your site more competitive online.

 Google Analytics Tracking